Earlyrizer64/MyST_site/Gibbs_Free_Energy.md

 | Data Requirements | Low | High |
 | Accuracy with Complex Chemistry | Limited | Can be Extremely High |

 Also remember that a Machine Learning Potential is only accurate in what it is trained in, and struggles to extrapolate data accurately.
-They aren't any fundamental equations with MLPs, they can be seen as a black box.
+There aren't any fundamental equations with MLPs, they can be seen as a black box.

 ***